 Map Client Certificate to User Account

-We just enrolled a client certificate to our iPhone but we still have to map this client certificate to a user account in Active Directory.
-I will create a new user called “ReneIphone” and map the client certificate to it so whenever NPS (Network Policy Server) tries to authenticate the client certificate it will use this username.
+We just enrolled a client certificate to our iPhone, but we still have to map this client certificate to a user account in Active Directory.
+I will create a new user called “ReneIphone” and map the client certificate to it so that whenever NPS (Network Policy Server) tries to authenticate the client certificate, it will use this username.

 Go to Start > All Programs > Administrative Tools > Certificate Authority.